sheheryarnaveed/Text_Similarity_Generator-NLP/README.md

 - `python main.py -s 2.8 -q "How are you?" -e enquiries_dataset_english.csv` => where the targetScore = "2.8" and query="How are you?" and English text file = "enquiries_dataset_englisht.csv"

 ### Output
+#### Input file has English text
 - `41  ,  0.5797386715376657  =>  Will there be a lecture in October?` where 41 is the row number in csv file and ~0.58 is similarity confidence score and "Will there be a lecture in October?" is the text found similar to the given test enquiry.

+#### Input file has Chinese text
+- `41  ,  0.5797386715376657  =>  請問十月還會有講座嗎` where 41 is the row number in csv file and ~0.58 is similarity confidence score and "請問十月還會有講座嗎" is the text found similar to the given test enquiry.

+<strong> Note: </strong> <em>If providing a chinese text document, it may take a while to process because of translation but english version should run pretty fast.</em>